 It will also support national efforts to modernise Education, Training, and Youth systems.
 In the field of Sport, there will be support for grassroots projects and cross-border challenges such as combating match-fixing, doping, violence and racism.

 The actions of the Erasmus + programme are divided into decentralized and centralized actions.
 The decentralized actions are managed in each programme country by National Agencies that are appointed by their national authorities.
-The centralized actions are managed at a European level by the Education, Audiovisual and Culture Executive Agency (EACEA) located in Brussels.
+The centralized actions are managed at a European level by the European Education and Culture Executive Agency (EACEA) located in Brussels.

 The International dimention of Erasmus+ opens cooperation between Programme Countries and Partner Countries.

 Programme Countries: 28 EU Memeber States; Iceland, Liechtenstein and Norway; Turkey and the former Yugoslav Republic of Macedonia.